Philippe Pétain: Early military career

 Pétain's career progressed slowly, as he rejected the French Army philosophy of the furious infantry assault, arguing instead that "firepower kills".
-His views were later proved to be correct during the First World War.
+His views were proven to be correct during the First World War.
 He was promoted to captain in 1890 and major (chef de bataillon) in 1900.
 In March 1904, by then serving in the 104th Infantry, he was appointed adjunct professor of applied infantry tactics at the École Supérieure de Guerre, and following promotion to lieutenant-colonel was promoted to professor on 3 April 1908.
 He was brevetted to colonel on 1 January 1910.

 Unlike many French officers, Pétain served mainly in mainland France, never French Indochina or any of the African colonies, although he participated in the Rif campaign in Morocco.
 As colonel, he was given command of the 33rd Infantry Regiment at Arras on 25 June 1911; a young lieutenant, Charles de Gaulle, who served under him, later wrote that his "first colonel, Pétain, taught (him) the Art of Command".
 In the spring of 1914, he was given command of a brigade (still with the rank of colonel).
 By then aged 58 and having been told he would never become a general, Pétain had bought a villa for retirement.